So, you’re stuck at home. But that doesn’t mean you have to give up on gardening!

 Ready to try your hand at growing a larger patch of berries, and some melons, too?

 The Exotic Fruits Growing Kit from Planter’s Choice includes enough biodegradable pots, water-activated coir discs, and seeds to grow two different types of berries and two types of melons, plus bamboo plant markers, instructions, and a water meter to help you to determine exactly when your plants are in need of a little irrigation.

 Alpine strawberries, goji berries, honeydew melons, and sugar baby watermelons – sounds like a delicious fruit salad in the making, if you ask me.

 If you have enough space to grow healthy melon vines, give this kit a try.
-You can check current prices and read customer reviews on Amazon.
+You can check current prices and read customer reviews at Walmart.

-This kit from Uptown Farmer includes everything you need to grow your own amaranth, garden cress, black chia, and stinging nettle.
+This kit from Urban Leaf includes everything you need to grow your own kale, lentil, mustard, and radish microgreens.

-These colorful plants feature a variety of shapes and textures, and they’ll add visual appeal to a sunny windowsill, as well as nutritious flavor to your diet.
+These colorful microgreens add visual appeal to a sunny windowsill, as well as nutritious flavor to your diet.

-Start growing your own “superfoods” now!
-This kit is available on Amazon.
+Start growing your own microgreens now!
+This kit is available from Urban Leaf.

-Imagine living on a space station or the biodome-covered surface of another planet, where all the carrots are purple, the cucumbers are round and yellow, the broccoli grows in spiky fractal shapes, and the corn is black…
+Imagine living on a space station or the biodome-covered surface of another planet, where all the carrots and brussels sprouts are purple, the zucchini are golden, and the tomatoes are stripy…